dwyl/ISO-27001-2013-information-technology-security/information-security-policy.md

 # Information Security Policies <small>`Version 1.0 - December 2016`</small>

-The _purpose_ of this document is to _clearly define_ our Information Technology Security Policies, kept _current_ with relevant legislation and ensure they are available to all relevant stakeholders.
+The _purpose_ of this document is to _clearly define_ our Information Technology Security Policies, ensure they are kept _current_ with relevant legislation and ensure they are available to all relevant stakeholders.

 > If you notice a typo/error/ommission or area for improvement/clarification, <br />
 please notify us by opening an issue on GitHub.

-## Contents

 ## Roles and Responsibilities (ISO27001:2013-A.6)